elbersb/segregation/README.md

 #> 15 native M_unit 0.0114  0.000101
 ```

-Decompose the difference in segregation between 2000 and 2005, using the
+Decompose the difference in M between 2000 and 2005, using the method
-method developed by Mora and Ruiz-Castillo (2009):
+developed by Mora and Ruiz-Castillo (2009):

 ``` r
 mutual_difference(schools00, schools05,